 15g Cocoa Butter

-160 -180g White Sugar, either caster or regular (finer or regular for coarser scrub)
+160 -180g White Sugar, either caster or regular (finer or regular for a coarser scrub)

 - 1 - 3 x Heat proof microwave jugs, plastic or Pyrex, approximately 500ml volume